The Assassination Of Gianni Versace Begins At The End

 He's tooling home when Cunanan, seemingly almost coincidentally passing by across the street, spots him, starts, and fumbles the gun out of his bag.
 As Gianni is taking his time figuring out his keys, Cunanan stalks across the street, gun extended, and starts firing.
 Doves startle up all around Gianni, who turns and grunts, "No." Another gunshot smashes us into the title card.

 Cunanan, wearing an open shirt and grey briefs, lurks at a bedroom door, then lets himself in and creepers over to the bed, where a man and woman are asleep.
 (They are Phil and Elizabeth Cote; Elizabeth is described in contemporary coverage of the crime as one of Cunanan's "patrons," which would answer -- sort of -- Tara Ariano's and my questions about their relationship from our recent The Blotter Presents conversation about the show.
-Maureen Orth, who wrote the book on which this season is at least loosely based, Cunanan had known Elizabeth since middle school and was godfather to the Cotes' daughter; I haven't read the book yet, but you can find more in this Vanity Fair article.)
+According to Maureen Orth, who wrote the book on which this season is at least loosely based, Cunanan had known Elizabeth since middle school and was godfather to the Cotes' daughter; I haven't read the book yet, but you can find more in this Vanity Fair article.)
 He tugs at himself while looking at them with an unsettlingly opaque expression, but before that goes any further, Elizabeth half-wakes to see him looming there, so Cunanan switches gears: "Guess who I met?"
 He leaps into bed in between them as Elizabeth wails, "Andrew!"
 With great fanfare, he announces, "Gianni Versace!" and Elizabeth gasps and demands that he tell her everything while Phil clambers out of bed with a "this fucking guy" expression on his face.
 It's not entirely clear at the beginning of the scene when this takes place, but the next title card reads…

 "October 1990," so let's assume shortly after that.
 We're in San Francisco, following Cunanan down the stairs into a gay club to the strains of "Last Night A DJ Saved My Life."
 He greets a redheaded friend, and they cut through the dance floor in slo-mo so the audience has more time to appreciate the care taken by Wardrobe with the leather harnesses and mesh t-shirts.
-The friend gets them into the VIP area, and Cunanan hasn't gotten more than a few steps inside when he's ensorcelled by the sight of Gianni, deep in conversation on a banquet; you can practically hear him getting starfuck wood.
+The friend gets them into the VIP area, and Cunanan hasn't gotten more than a few steps inside when he's ensorcelled by the sight of Gianni, deep in conversation on a banquette; you can practically hear him getting starfuck wood.
 He leans forward and over-accents, "Signore Versace.
 Buona sera."
 Gianni and his seatmates give Cunanan the "asshole says what" look, so Red is obliged to lean down and note that it's his friend, Andrew.
 Cunanan gets a dismissive "hi" before Gianni returns to his conversation, so he tries again: "It's good to see you in San Francisco."
 Gianni:

 Again he tries to return to his friends, but Cunanan is chastened only for a second before saying grandly that he's excited to see the opera Gianni is doing the costumes for, that it's time a contemporary designer did that work.
 Impatiently, Gianni cuts him off: "Have we met before?"
 Taking a beat that, if you were looking for it, would give him away, Cunanan says yes, at a garden party at Gianni's "residence" in Lago di Como.
 He gives just enough detail to imply that he's actually been there, and adds, "You were most gracious, of course…I remember, but for you to remember is very flattering."
 Who knows if this exchange actually took place, but it's flawless writing of this kind of con regardless: so-called specifics, likely available to anyone with a VF subscription; assumed intimacy, which is a gamble with VIPs but will make most marks accept that it exists regardless of social station, because the first instinct is seldom to think you're being lied to; obsequiousness that relies on the social contract to be, if not appreciated, then at least acknowledged.